European Lifestyle: The Unique Quality of Life for Residents of Nitza Promenade, Netanya

 Post-Purchase Property Management: Since the property won’t be occupied tomorrow, you need a professional to monitor construction progress, payments, and eventually manage the rental or maintenance.
 This is the expertise of Top Home Real Estate.

-Are Sharat HaYam and Sharat Miriam the same place?
+Are Shirat HaYam and Shirat Miriam the same place?
 Yes.
-Sharat HaYam is the marketing name, while “Sharat Miriam” is often used in municipal master plans.
+Shirat HaYam is the marketing name, while “Shirat Miriam” is often used in municipal master plans.

 When is the neighborhood expected to be occupied?
 Several projects are in construction.
 First occupancies are expected within the next three years, with full completion taking several more years.